-Check out the key dates for voter registration and the upcoming Census!
+Check out the key dates below regarding voter registration and upcoming events.

 - Voter Advising Open Hours - Virtual One-on-One Zoom

 - National Vote Early Day - October 24, 2020

 - General Election Day - November 3, 2020

 First time voter?
 Check out this comprehensive guide to hit the polls with confidence!